Unrecognized

 It’s worth noting that elbow and hip dysplasia can be avoided if your dog is given a proper diet.
 Don’t overfeed them as they could grow too fast.
 Too much exercise at a young age can cause dysplasia problems too.

-Considering it's such a large dog, the Maremma has a surprisingly long lifespan of around 12-13 years.
-You can help your dog to live a long and happy life by providing it with a healthy lifestyle as well as regular health checks by the vet.
+Considering it’s such a large dog, the Maremma has a surprisingly long lifespan of around 12-13 years.
+You can help your dog live a long and happy life by providing it with a healthy lifestyle as well as regular health checks by the vet.

 An ideal diet for your Maremma should be created for this big dog with a lot of energy.
 It’s super important to feed the correct amount and type of food to avoid bloat and weight gain.